namitshah/WAFL-MLP-Asynchronous/README.md

     enable transfer of other important information between the nodes.

-NOTE: (2025/05/28)
+NOTE: (2025/05/30)
 -------
 The project can be executed directly, no need to import files from the WAFL-MLP project since all relevant files and sub-directories have been added here.
 Also, the archive has been removed.
+**Python Version used for testing: 3.11.12**